Kristinita/KristinitaPelican/content/IT-articles/How-to-publish-your-package-to-PyPI-2018.md

 # Limitations

 1. You must be able to write working Python packages.
 1. Erichek and another my packages solely for Python 3.
-I don't want support Python 2.
+I don’t want support Python 2.
 If you want support Python 2, possibly, you will need some other action.
 1. If you can have a configuration different, that Erichek, possibly, you will need in another actions.

 <a id="Installation"></a>